 I’ve been making pasta from scratch for about eight years now, often with a child standing at each hip, and all without using a pasta maker.

-Sometimes gadgets can be barriers to experimentation in the kitchen, but a small kitchen or a lack of funding shouldn’t prevent anyone from making delicious homemade food.
-I find that most meals can be made with a few simple tools that serve multiple purposes.
+Sometimes gadgets can be barriers to experimentation in the kitchen.
+But a small kitchen or a lack of funding shouldn’t prevent anyone from making delicious homemade food.
+I find that most meals can be made with just a few simple tools that serve multiple purposes.

 In the case of my homemade pasta, my rolling pin doubles as my pasta roller.